ShprAlex/SproutLife/README.md

 - **Made for speed** - Speed is of the essence in simulating evolution.
 The ideal is to have a beautiful story unfold in real time.
 Cellular automata are perfectly designed for rapid computation by computers.
 Getting the next state of the game is almost like adding together two binary numbers.
 This is what computers were made to do.
 With the computer as our vehicle, we can explore the evolving world of cellular automata and learn from our discoveries.

 ### Seeds that Sprout - the key idea

+A slight change in the rules from GOL allows organisms in Sprout Life to reproduce, mutate, and evolve.

 ![Seed Sprout Illustration](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SeedSproutIllustration.png)